 Overview

-Blumira’s modern cloud SIEM platform integrates with pfSense firewall to stream security event logs to Blumira.
+Blumira’s security operations platform integrates with pfSense Firewall to detect cybersecurity threats across your environment, combining SIEM log analysis, endpoint detection, and AI-powered investigation to provide automated or actionable response.
 With ready-to-use firewall traffic detection rules, Blumira can help you catch risky connections from public IPs, egress/ingress bulk transfers, and activity related to known threat sources that you may want to block.

 Before you begin